pytroll/pyresample/docs/source/roadmap.rst

 From our survey we learned that a lot of users use the indexes returned by ``get_neighbour_info`` for their own custom analyses.
 We recognize this need and while Cache objects could be written to get the same result, we think there is a better way.
-We'd like to explore the idea of "Index" generating objects.
+We plan to implement this functionality through a separate "Index" interface.
 Like Resamplers, these would provide you a way of relating a source geometry to a destination geometry.
 However, these objects would only be responsible for returning the index information.

 We haven't defined the interface for these yet, but hope that having something separate from resamplers will serve more people.